When it comes to ERP implementation best practices, the tried-and-true advice stays constant even when things change. And things have changed a lot.

 The search for a good implementation partner can be tough, but it's well worth the effort.

-"The secret sauce [for ERP] is figuring out how to apply it to your business," said Wally Johnson, vice president of finance, supply chain and IT at Firstronic, a contract manufacturer based in Grand Rapids, Mich.
+"The secret sauce [for ERP] is figuring out how to apply it to your business," Johnson said.
 "If you try to do that yourself, you are going to fail."

 After being jettisoned by its European parent company and spending a holdover year on a limited material requirements planning application, Firstronic understood it needed a full-blown ERP system.
-It chose Plex software and, with the vendor's help, fully deployed the software in three months.
+It chose Plex software and, with the vendor playing a critical role on the implementation team, fully deployed the software in three months.

 Plex's involvement helped the company deploy the ERP much more quickly, Johnson said.